 There are many great museums in Prague, Czechia (also known by its older name, the Czech Republic).
-However, some of these museums stand out from the crowd and deserve special Viatravelers attention!
+However, some museums stand out from the crowd and deserve special ViaTravelers’ attention!

-So, no matter what your interest is, there’s going to be something in store for you during your visit to Prague’s best museums.
+So, no matter your interest, something will be in store for you during your visit to Prague’s best museums.

 - Best Prague Museums to Visit